vtecftwy/ecutils/README.md

 **GitHub**

-There are two options:
+Two options to get versions which are not yet released on PyPi:

-- clone the repo and install in develop mode from local source:
+1.  clone the github [repo](https://github.com/vtecftwy/ecutils) and
+    install it in edit mode from within the cloned repo:

 <!-- -->

-    pip install -e . from the project folder, or
+    pip install -e .

-- install in from github for hosted virtual machines:
+2.  install with pip from the github repo directly for hosted virtual
+    machines:

 <!-- -->